-Recognition of overhead expenses
+Recognition of research and development costs and overhead expenses

 Research expenditure is expensed as incurred.
-Development costs are expensed as incurred unless the project they relate to meets the criteria for capitalisation (see Note 2.3.10).
+Development costs are expensed as incurred unless the project they relate to meets the criteria for capitalisation (see Note 2.3.11).
 Selling and administrative expenses are expensed as incurred.

-2.3.6.
+2.3.7.
 Income from operations

 Income from operations is the indicator used by the Group to present the level of operational performance that can be used as part of an approach to forecast recurring performance.
-This complies with the recommendation 2009-R03 of the ANC, the French standard setter, on the format of financial statements of entities applying IFRS.

-Income from operations includes gross margin, research and development expenditure, selling and administrative expenses.
+Income from operations includes gross margin, research and development expenses, selling and administrative expenses.
 It includes in particular the service cost of employee defined benefits, the cost of share-based payments and employee profit sharing, foreign exchange gains or losses associated with operating transactions and capital gains (losses) on disposal of intangible and tangible assets arising from ordinary activities.

-2.3.7.
+2.3.8.
 Other income and other expense